RagnarB83/ash-documentation/docs/molcrys.rst

 (e.g. NMR, EPR, excited state spectra, Mössbauer etc.) and even vibrational spectra via QM/MM numerical frequencies.
 Minimum energy paths and saddle-points ("transition states") can even be calculated via Nudged Elastic Band calculations.

-Any QM-code that has an interface in Yggdrasill can in principle be used and any QM-method within that code can be used (analytical gradient strongly recommended for optimizations).
+Any QM-code that has an interface in Ash can in principle be used and any QM-method within that code can be used (analytical gradient strongly recommended for optimizations).

 Current limitation: Only ORCA interface is complete at this point.